In this 3-part series, we provide tips and best practices on how to treat and prevent foot blisters that occur during a hike or an arduous walk.

 - Now apply tincture of benzoin to the surrounding area where the moleskin will be placed.

-- Apply two pieces of shaped moleskin, one on top of the other.
+- Apply two pieces of shaped moleskin (or one layer of thicker brand), one on top of the other.
 The blister spot is going to be very tender and sore so make sure it’s protected.

 - Tape the moleskin in place so it won’t move while you are walking.
 Cut tape strips long enough to reach around your foot in order to hold the moleskin firmly.